-All options for a new community center would cost “in the tens of thousands of dollars,” according to city officials.
+All options for a new community center would cost “in the tens of millions of dollars,” according to city officials.
 Economics will play a major role in any site selection decision as “we have to figure out how to pay for it,” said the presenters.
 The City is looking to potentially sell or redevelop the Nazzaro Center property, which was valued conservatively at $8 million (without the playground) by a consultant.
 Similarly, the Sargent’s Wharf site is large enough to partially sell to a developer while also accommodating a community center.

 Both Sargent’s Wharf and the Fulton Street parking lots are owned by the BPDA and that agency would need to sign on to any potential disposition.
 State Article 97 also comes into play for the use of open space parkland, including the waterfront sites, requiring a 2/3 vote of the legislature.
 Both sites have been previously identified for housing, of an affordable nature in the case of Sargent’s Wharf.
 The two waterfront sites also have the additional issue of potential flooding and would need to be elevated as a result.
 Mayor Walsh recently announced a plan for the waterfront parcels to accommodate rising sea levels.

 After a 30 minute presentation, residents spent over an hour commenting on the various site options (31:30 in video).
 The meeting feedback reiterated the need for more programming space along with the desire for an indoor pool.
 Several attendees cautioned against selling the existing Nazzaro Center property to a private developer given its long history and central neighborhood location.
-At the same time, many residents strongly advised city officials to evaluate the Fulton Street parking lot as an viable option.
+At the same time, many residents strongly advised city officials to evaluate the Fulton Street parking lot as a viable option.

 This was the first public meeting this year on the subject of a new and/or renovated facility, after two introductory meetings in 2017.
 An initial digital survey received 123 responses.
 Officials have reopened it to garner more responses.
 Take the survey here.